LaunchCodeEducation/java-web-development/src/appendices/spring/thymeleaf.rst

 Thymeleaf Commands
 ==================

-Thymeleaf is a template engine and Thymeleaf templates make up the views of our MVC application.
+Thymeleaf is a template engine, and Thymeleaf templates make up the views of our MVC application.
-In order to create our templates, we use attributes to pass data through controllers to our views out of the model.
+In order to create our templates, we use attributes to pass data from the model, through the controllers, and to our views.

 Attributes
 ----------